Table of Contents

 How should I dress for flying?
 How cold is it?

-Daily temperatures on the ground in Utah in September are typically around 70–75 F (21-24C), but we can get VERY tall in this area — frequently 15,000’–18000’ (4572–5486 M).
-18,000’ is Class 1 airspace which we CANNOT violate and will result in a zero.
+Daily temperatures on the ground in Idaho in September are typically around 65–75 F (18-24C), but we can get VERY tall in this area — frequently 15,000’–18000’ (4572–5486 M).
+18,000’ is Class A airspace which we CANNOT violate and will result in a zero.
 At these heights temperatures can be at 0° C (32 F) or colder.
 Think Alps in the spring on a cold day.
 DRESS WARM for flying — big gloves, hand warmers, or electric gloves and a big puffy.
-We will have Nedsu Electric Gloves for sale during the comp if needed.

 Tell me about this party I keep hearing about!